 Overview

-We have completed our review of the 2025-26 minimum feed-in tariffs.
+See this page about our past decision on the 2025-26 minimum feed-in tariffs.

 Key facts of our final decision

-Wholesale prices are forecast to decline especially during daylight hours
+Wholesale prices were forecasted to decline especially during daylight hours

-The flat minimum feed-in tariff for 2025-26 is lower than that for 2024-25 mainly due to lower daytime wholesale electricity prices.
+The flat minimum feed-in tariff for 2025-26 was lower than that for 2024-25 mainly due to lower daytime wholesale electricity prices.

-The increased number of households with roof-top solar has reduced demand and increased supply.
-This drives down the wholesale electricity prices especially during daylight hours when most solar exports are occurring.
+The increased number of households with roof-top solar reduced demand and increased supply.
+This drove down the wholesale electricity prices especially during daylight hours when most solar exports are occurring.

-The time-varying minimum feed-in tariffs range from 6.57 cents per kWh in the evening peak to 0.00 during daytime hours.
-Minimum tariffs differ between the two options due to differences in time-block periods.
+The time-varying minimum feed-in tariffs ranged from 6.57 cents per kWh in the evening peak to 0.00 during daytime hours.
+Minimum tariffs differed between the two options due to differences in time-block periods.

 The main benefit of solar is avoiding the retail price